 Miles took the lead on some of the party planning since he was turning three, and has opinions now.
 It’s a good and bad thing, lol.
 He’s been really into music, Bruno Mars and playing guitar so it seemed like the natural theme to go with.
 The biggest projects were putting together a stage for the kids to perform on and gathering all the instruments we had.
 The most unexpected but best part was how the kids were dressed up in their best rockstar gear- they were all sooo cute!
 Miles took his role VERY seriously and barely broke out of his rockstar persona.

-Full disclaimer, I did not take pictures of the tables before the party started.
-I know I know.
-Total amateur move.
-But I’ll explain everything we did and you’ll get to see the party in full effect, with all of the craziness and adorable little rockstars everywhere.
+In this post I’ll explain everything we did and you’ll get to see the party in full effect, with all of the craziness and adorable little rockstars everywhere.

 My philosophy on birthday parties is- do what YOU want!
 I love putting together a theme like the ball theme for Miles’ second birthday and doing DIY projects for Ellis’ first birthday Wild Things Party.
 I don’t like to spend tons of money, nor do I like to do invitations or goody bags for toddlers.
 If you want to spend tons of money (as long as its’ not on a credit card- can’t tell you to do that, lol) or have an intimate family night- as with everything in mommyhood, do what works for you.
 Don’t let outside pressures dictate your choices.
 Okay- I’m getting off my soapbox- let’s talk details!